 Where to buy Beaujolais wine

-Now that I have discovered a red wine (I didn’t try the white or rosé, but will now!) that I can truly enjoy, I am very excited to explore more of what this region and its wines have to offer.
-My wine journey isn’t over.
+Now that I have discovered a red wine (I didn't try the white or rosé, but will now!) that I can truly enjoy, I am very excited to explore more of the wines produced in this region.
+My wine journey isn't over.
 And I am pretty sure it never will be.
 It has taken some twists and turns but always allowed me to discover wonderful new delights like

 If you are interested in learning more about Beaujolais wines, visit the Discover Beaujolais or download this incredible guide (pdf) to the Beaujolais region and Beaujolais wine.

 How about you?
 Have you tried Beaujolais wine?
 If yes, share your experience, share your favorite!
 If not, have I piqued your interest?
 Do you plan on finding a bottle near you and giving it a try?
 Do tell!